 Judge not — are we forbidden to judge?

 Should we judge others?
 Many Christians think we shouldn’t.
-Sermons and Sunday Schools have emphasised Matthew 7:1 so strongly that many Christians seem to believe the sum total of the Bible’s teaching on interpersonal judgement is judge not that ye be not judged.
-(Bold font representing the Christian equivalent of the sword of Damocles; apologies to those who have been triggered!)
+Sermons and Sunday Schools have emphasised Matthew 7:1 — “judge not, that ye be not judged” — so strongly that many Christians seem to believe the sum total of the Bible’s teaching on interpersonal judgement is “judge not, that ye be not judged”.

-But Scripture has a lot more to say on the topic of judging others than that one verse in Matthew.
-If we are to be mature Christians, we need to carefully weigh and study each of the passages about interpersonal judgment in order to understand what God calls us to do.
+But Scripture has a lot more to say on the topic of judging others than that single verse in Matthew 7.
+If we are to be mature Christians, we need to carefully weigh and study each of the passages about interpersonal judgement in order to understand what God calls us to do.

-Here is a list of passages that might help you chew the cud on this topic of interpersonal judgment.
+Here are passages that might help you chew the cud on this topic of interpersonal judgement.

-Two passages that say we must not judge hypocritically; and if we do, our hypocrisy will judge us.
+We must not judge hypocritically; and if we do, our hypocrisy will judge us:

 Judge not, that ye be not judged.
 (Matthew 7:1)

-The context makes it clear that what is being forbidden is hypocritical judgment, the kind where one’s competence to judge is hampered by one’s blindness to one’s own shortcomings, and one is just turning a personal opinion into a judgement, or projecting one’s own defects onto the person one is judging, and therefore one is unable to assess the matter objectively.
+The context of Matthew 7 makes it clear that what is being forbidden is hypocritical judgment, the kind where one’s competence to judge is hampered by one’s blindness to one’s own shortcomings.
+What is being forbidden is turning one’s personal opinion into a judgement, and / or projecting one’s own defects onto the person one is judging.

 Brothers, do not slander one another.
 Anyone who speaks against his brother or judges him speaks against the law and judges it….There is only one Lawgiver, the one who is able to save and destroy.
 But you — who are you to judge your neighbour?
-(James 4:11-12 NIV1984)
+(James 4:11-12)

 My conscience is clear, but that does not make me innocent.
 It is the Lord who judges me.
 Therefore judge nothing before the appointed time; wait till the Lord comes….
-(1 Corinthians 4:4-5 NIV1984)
+(1 Corinthians 4:4-5)

 ….ye also shall sit upon twelve thrones, judging the twelve tribes of Israel.
 (Matthew 19:28)

 Do ye not know that the saints will judge the world?
 And if you are to judge the world, are you not competent to judge trivial cases?….I say this to your shame.
-Is it so, that there is not among you one wise man who will be able to decide between his brethren, (1 Corinthians 6:2 NIV1984, 1 Corinthians 6:5 NASB1977)
+Is it so, that there is not among you one wise man who will be able to decide between his brethren, (1 Corinthians 6:2, 5)

 For what have I to do with judging outsiders?
 Do you not judge those who are within the church?
-(1 Corinthians 5:12 NASB1995)
+(1 Corinthians 5:12)

 Let two or three prophets speak, and let the others judge.
 (1 Corinthians 14:29)